tomatoiscoding/tomatoiscoding.github.io/about/index.md

 ## Programming Languages I'm interested in

 * Big fun of R
-* know syntax of Python
+* know syntax of Python but never use😂
-* also interested in learning C, C++(just for computing), html, css and javascript(I think they are useful in data visualization)
+* also interested in learning C, C++ (mainly focuses on improving speed of R code), html, css and javascript (I think they are useful in data visualization)
+* SAS, Mysql (have forgotten😈)

 ## Email